liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 At this point our portlets are ready to deliver a localized UI.

-Please note: despite the fact that you can name your localization file as you want, and you can name different files for each existing portlet inside your plugin, there is a huge benfit if you follow the Liferay naming convention: your portlets can share properties, and the `build-lang` Ant task works.
+Please note: even though you can name your localization file as you want, and you can name different files for each existing portlet inside your plugin, there is a huge benfit if you follow the Liferay naming convention: your portlets can share properties, and the `build-lang` Ant task works.
 Once you've created `Language.properties` and have filled it with keys and values, you use the Ant `build-lang` task to build the translations.
-This task performs the following operations:
+This task performs the following
+operations:

 - Creates translation files for other languages